quarkusio/quarkus-super-heroes/README.md

 You can then click the _Narrate Fight_ button if you want to perform a narration using the [Narration Service](rest-narration).

+> [!CAUTION]
-> **NOTE:** Using Azure OpenAI or OpenAI may not be a free resource for you, so please understand this!
+> Using Azure OpenAI or OpenAI may not be a free resource for you, so please understand this!
 Unless configured otherwise, the [Narration Service](rest-narration) does **NOT** communicate with any external service.
 Instead, by default, it just returns a default narration.
-See the [Integration with OpenAI Providers](rest-narration/README.md#integration-with-openai-providers) for more details
+See the [Integration with OpenAI Providers](rest-narration/README.md#integration-with-openai-providers) for more details.

 ![Fight screen](images/fight-screen.png)